learning-blocks/learningblocks-colony-hackathon/readme.md

 `yarn run start`

 ### Step 7: Import the den into Metamask
-Restore a den in Metamask using the mnemonic seed phrase : `sense reduce shaft skin void genius bullet solve code trim anxiety month`
+Restore a den in Metamask using the mnemonic seed phrase: `sense reduce shaft skin void genius bullet solve code trim anxiety month`

 Enter a password of your choice.

 ### Step 8: Open the DApp front end and start interacting
 In the same browser instance open the link: